Boost Your Health with Our 3 Immune Support Recipes!

-Mangoes as well as greens are rich in carotenes and vitamin C, both important immune boosting vitamins.
+Mangoes, as well as greens, are rich in carotenes and vitamin C, both important immune-boosting vitamins.
 Coconut oil offers anti-microbial properties.
-Cayenne has a stimulating effect on the mucus membranes of the nose and sinuses, which makes it beneficial in combating the common cold or sinus infections.
+Cayenne has a stimulating effect on the mucous membranes of the nose and sinuses, which makes it beneficial in combating the common cold or sinus infections.

 - 2 large handfuls of greens (spinach, kale, beet greens…)

 - ½ cup of ripe mango, cubed

 - 1-2 tsp chia seeds

 - 1 scoop protein powder (optional) or 2 tbsp hemp seeds